-The consolidated financial statements include the Company's accounts and the accounts of Kodiak Sciences Financing Corporation, the Company's direct wholly owned subsidiary, incorporated in the United States, and Kodiak Sciences GmbH, the Company's indirect wholly owned subsidiary, incorporated in Switzerland.
+The consolidated financial statements include the Company's accounts and the accounts of Kodiak Sciences Financing Corporation and Kodiak Sciences China, the Company's direct wholly owned subsidiaries, incorporated in the United States and Cayman Islands, respectively, and Kodiak Sciences GmbH, the Company's indirect wholly owned subsidiary, incorporated in Switzerland.
 All intercompany accounts and transactions have been eliminated.
 The functional and reporting currency of the Company and its subsidiaries is the U.S. dollar.
-The aggregate foreign currency transaction loss included in determining net loss was \$0.3 million, \$0.1 million and less than \$0.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+The aggregate foreign currency transaction loss included in determining net loss was less than \$0.1 million, \$0.3 million and less than \$0.1 million for the years ended December 31, 2019, 2018 and 2017, respectively.